-Keep reading for more facts about July 4
+Keep reading for more interesting facts about July 4th in history!

 The missile named Hwasong-14 flew for 40 minutes and landed in the Sea of Japan.

-The first Atlanta International Pop Festival took place at Atlanta International Raceway in Hampton, Georgia with as many as 150,000 partygoers.
+1969 The first Atlanta International Pop Festival took place at Atlanta International Raceway in Hampton, Georgia, with as many as 150,000 partygoers.

-On this day the First Lady of the Philippines invited the band to breakfast to which they declined.
-This caused outrage and protests against them broke out, leading them to have to flee to Manila airport and escape the country.
+On this day, the First Lady of the Philippines invited the band to breakfast, to which they declined.
+This caused outrage, and protests against them broke out, leading them to flee to Manila airport and escape the country.

 "I Get Around" entered the Billboard chart on May 23 at #76 and by July became #1.
 It was the band's first #1 hit in the United States.
 The Beach Boys remained in the #1 spot for two weeks.

-Lewis Carroll told 10-year-old Alice Liddel a story that was the basis for “Alice’s Adventures in Wonderland”.
+1862 Lewis Carroll told 10-year-old Alice Liddel a story that was the basis for “Alice’s Adventures in Wonderland.”

 The book was later published in 1865.

-Huskar Mining Pit, located in Silkstone, England flooded after heavy rainfall, killing 26 children.
+1838 Huskar Mining Pit, located in Silkstone, England, flooded after heavy rainfall, killing 26 children.

-The last of slaves in New York were freed.
+1827 The last slaves in New York were freed.